vu-duy-tung/vu-duy-tung/README.md

 - 👀 I’m interested in programming and football

-- 🌱 I’m currently learning Python, C++, Calculus
+- 🌱 I’m currently learning Python, C++ for CPP, Math

 - 💞️ I’m looking to collaborate on ...